TownyAdvanced/TownyProvinces/README.md

 ## :arrow_forward: Admin Full Guide
 1. Assess suitability for map:
-   - TownyProvinces currently works best on "non-historical" maps (such as procedurally generated Minecraft maps).
+   - TownyProvinces currently works best on "non-historical" maps (such as random Minecraft maps).
    - At this time, townyProvinces does not work as well on "Historical" maps, such as "Earth".
 The main reason is because players on those maps often seek to build in historical locations, and province lines can cut through some of these locations.
 A feature is under way to preserve historical city areas, but is is unclear if it wil be sufficient for conservative players.
 2. Assess suitability for playerbase:
     - The main benefit of TownyProvinces is for you, the server owner/staff, because it will reduce both your workload relating to claiming/overclaiming, and the toxicity you have to deal with on your server.